 10 Surprising Ways Turmeric Benefits a Woman’s HealthReading Time: 9 minutes

 Is turmeric good for a woman’s health?
 At this point, it’s arguably one of the most-studied botanicals on the planet.
-What over 13,000 studies on curcumin (a key compound found in turmeric root) indicate is that this food/supplement has an astonishing array of health benefits that are especially favorable for women.
+What over 13,000 studies on turmeric and curcumin indicate is that this food/supplement has an astonishing array of health benefits that are especially favorable for women.
 If you’ve never thought about turmeric for women’s health… read on to discover 10 of the most exciting curcumin/turmeric benefits for women.

 #1.
 Curcumin Helps Protect Against Breast Cancer

 Breast cancer is the number two killer of women in the U.S., second only to heart disease.
 Curcumin has been found in many studies to have chemopreventive action, which means that it is able to interfere with the cancer process.